For information about the contest, please email:

 If a category has fewer than six (6) submissions in a given year, all books or stories will be held over to be judged in the Arthur Ellis Awards of the following year.

-For short stories: Short stories may be submitted as photocopies of the published work or in manuscript form.
+Short stories and novellas may be submitted as photocopies of the published work or in manuscript form.
 A photocopy of the first page of the original published version must be included with a manuscript.
-(Self-published short stories are not eligible.)
-If more than one eligible short story appears in an anthology, publishers may find it convenient to submit the anthology.
-Up to but no more than three (3) short stories per author may be submitted.
+(Self-published short stories and novellas are not eligible.)
+If more than one eligible short story or novella appears in an anthology, publishers may find it convenient to submit the anthology.
+Up to but no more than three (3) pieces per author may be submitted.

 For each submission please include:

-The shortlists for all categories will be announced on Thursday, April 23, 2015.
-The winners will be announced at the Arthur Ellis Gala in Toronto on Thursday, May 28, 2015.
+The shortlists for all categories will be announced in April, 2016.
+The winners will be announced at the Arthur Ellis Gala in Toronto in May, 2016.
+Exact dates and details will be announced on the website www.crimewriterscanada.com .

 Please send your submission to: